dotnet/docs/docs/console/step-by-step-guide.md

 # Writing Console Apps: A Step by Step Guide

-This guide will show you how to use the .NET CLI tooling to build cross-platform console apps incrementally.
+This guide will show you how to use the .NET CLI tooling to build cross-platform console apps.
 It will start with the most basic console app and eventually span multiple projects, including testing.
+You'll add these features step-by-step, building on what you've already seen and built.

-If you're unfamiliar with the .NET CLI toolset, read [the overview](overview.md).
+If you're unfamiliar with the .NET CLI toolset, read [the overview](../core-concepts/core-sdk/cli/sdk-overview.md).
 It's also helpful to have an understanding of the [console app paradigm](paradigm.md) and how [native binary compilation](single-binaries.md) works.

+> * NOTE TO SELF:
+>
+> Next commit should address the native binary compilation in RC2 / SDK - Preview 1.

 ## Prerequisites

 Before you begin, ensure you have the [latest .NET CLI tooling](http://dotnet.github.io/getting-started/).
 You'll also need a text editor.